skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 things were going without it.
 When I noticed the mistake and uncommented the `"use strict"` line, **I saw a 6-fold speed boost in Chrome**.
 Wow!
-Just making those few promises to Chrome allowed it to make some massive performance optimizaions.
+Just making those few promises to Chrome allowed it to make some massive performance optimizations.

 With Chrome moving at full speed, it was able to inspect 560 keys per second on [Brian's][brian] laptop.
 I was getting about 300 keys per